Ali-Mikael/IaC-deployment-prep/T6-customVMimage/T6-README.md

 - README.md contains instructions how to setup VM that is used to create VM Image.

 # Note
-I created this task as a standalone section for the purpose of creating custom AMIs (might as well treat this as a `dev vpc`).
+I completed this task as a standalone section for the purpose of creating custom AMIs (might as well treat this as a `dev vpc`).
 What do I mean "Standalone"?:
 - New VPC (with different main vpc cidr)
 - New everything else as well.